idtx314/mill_controller/README.md

 6. Enter `cd ..` to move back to the workspace root.

-7. Enter `catkin_make install` to build and install all the packages in the workspace.
+7. Enter `catkin_make` to build the packages in the workspace.

 If all dependencies are installed correctly, the package should now be ready to run.